Argentine VP Cristina Fernández guilty, 6 years for fraud

 Prosecutors said Fernández fraudulently directed 51 public works projects to Lázaro Báez, a construction magnate and early ally of her and her husband Nestor Kirchner, who served as president from 2003-2007 and died suddenly in 2010.

-Báez and members of her 2007-2015 presidential administration are among a dozen others accused of joining Fernández in the conspiracy.
+Báez and members of her 2007-2015 presidential administration were among a dozen others accused in the conspiracy.
+The panel sentenced Báez and her public works secretary, José López, to six years.
+Most of the others got lesser sentences.

 Prosecutors Diego Luciani and Sergio Mola said the Báez company was created to embezzle revenues through improperly bid projects that suffered from cost overruns and in many cases were never completed.
 The company disappeared after the Kirchners' 12 years in power, they said.